Page Banner

 Proficiency Demonstration:

-Anyone submitting data to DEP must pass 3 out of 5 Habitat Assessment proficiency testing sites every two years, ideally under similar hydrologic conditions as those present during the establishment of testing sites.
+Anyone submitting data to DEP must pass 3 out of 5 Habitat Assessment proficiency testing sites every two years, ideally within 6 months of when sites were established to assure testing is performed under similar hydrologic conditions.
+Analysts are expected to test at all 5 sites.
 Hydrographs are provided for each set of sites to aid in this determination.
 Analysts must be within +/- 10 points of the overall consensus score for each testing site.

 Contact Joy Jackson to submit your Habitat Assessment field sheets and testing scores.